boredazfcuk/docker-icloudpd/README.md

 **convert_heic_to_jpeg**: This tells the container that it should convert any HEIC files it downloads to JPEG

+**jpeg_quality**: If HEIC to JPEG conversion is enabled, this variable will let you set the quality of the converted file by specifying a number from 0 (lowest quality) to 100 (highest quality) If convert_heic_to_jpeg is set, and this variable isn't, it will default to 100.

 ## NOTIFICATION CONFIGURATION VARIABLES

 **notification_type**: This specifies the method that is used to send notifications.
 Currently, there are four options available **Prowl**, **Pushover**, **Telegram** and **Webhook**.
 When the two factor authentication cookie is within 7 days (default) of expiry, a notification will be sent upon syncronisation.
 No more than a single notification will be sent within a 24 hour period unless the container is restarted.
 This does not include the notification that is sent each time the container is started